 Marriott Bonvoy Boundless credit card’s 100,000-point offer

 Prices on the Marriott award chart range from 5,000 points for a Category 1 off-peak night to 100,000 points for a Category 8 peak night.
-So this offer could get you, at the extreme ends, between one to 20 free nights, but most people can realistically expect to use the 100,000-point bonus for 2-4 nights.
+In other words, this current offer could get you between one and 20 free nights, depending on the level of glamour you’re after.
+A realistic expectation for most of us is between two and five nights free.
+Especially since Marriott offers the fifth night free on award stays!

-The Chase Marriott Bonvoy Boundless card comes with an annual free-night certificate when you renew the card (valid at hotels costing up to 35,000 points per night).
+The Marriott Bonvoy Boundless card also comes with an annual free-night certificate when you renew the card (valid at hotels costing up to 35,000 points per night).
 The free-night certificate alone could justify paying the Marriott Bonvoy Boundless card’s annual fee of $95.
-Another one of the best ways to use Marriott points is by taking advantage of the “Stay 5 pay for 4” deal (formerly the fifth night free) where when you book five nights with points the cheapest night is free.
+For example, I used my annual free night to stay at Hotel LeVeque, which routinely costs $200+.
+I saved $105+ more than I paid in the annual fee from this single benefit.
+If you know you’ll stay at Marriott at least once per year, this card is a keeper.

 To learn more about the card read our Marriott Bonvoy Boundless credit card review and while you’re at it take a look at our guide to the Marriott Bonvoy program.
 This is a Chase credit card, so it is subject to the Chase 5/24 rule.